Ed94/AbstractRealm/README.md

 Vulkan.
 (Use the VULKAN_PATH env variable).
 You will also need the debug libs https://files.lunarg.com/.

-Plan to eventually use Methane as well.

 ## So whats the point of this engine?

-So far I'm treating this engine design like a learning tool so its going to pretty much be the breadboard of game engines; where you can poke and see everything during runtime (with some caveats ofc, if you poke too much the performance will be impacted)

 This is a portfolio piece I want to make.
 This is not intended to be a full-fledged engine.
 More so a showcase of what I know in c++